 The family that plays together stays together.
 At least that’s my reworking of the expression.

 With four kids, we do play together.
 We always have.
-Board games, trivia contests, scavenger hunts, not to mention our ski trips, camping trips, and summer vacations where we were known to force our children to put on talent shows.
+Board games, trivia contests, scavenger hunts and we’re known to force our children to put on talent shows.
 Sometimes, that talent may have included jumping over one’s own leg.

 We have two boys and two girls, so the opportunities for sibling rivalry are rife, and no more so is this evident when sitting down to a friendly game.
 We can go boys versus girls, younger versus older, or what my kids call “innies” vs “outies”.
 No, not belly buttons.
 The middle kids are the innies, and the youngest and oldest the outies.

 So for those of you just getting into family games to pass the long hours trapped at home together, I’ll lay out a few rules you might want to consider, based on my extensive experience and associated frustrations and bewilderment in this field.
 I’m hoping this can help you avoid some confrontations, punch-ups and other disastrous situations.

 Don’t assign game pieces to people whose nostrils or any other body openings are bigger than the game piece they are playing with, if under the age of five.

 Pay close attention if one of the kids seems to be taking extensive notes during a game of Clue, while eyeing up your antique dining room candlesticks.